A good Product Manager makes an impact and loves the challenge of their work. But is all of this really possible?

 The Whole Is More Than the Sum of Its Parts

-Another approach to management comes with the assumption that the team as a whole is better than any of the individuals that comprise it—including the manager—and that by involving everyone in every aspect, unexpected solutions to problems nobody foresaw will readily reveal themselves.
-This approach only works if the foundation is laid with context for the shared consciousness.
-If everyone knows the why around company or team initiatives in sufficient detail, this gives much-needed context and enough of a foundation for this approach to work.
+Another approach to management comes with the assumption that the team as a whole is better than any of the individuals that comprise it—including the manager.
+By involving everyone in every aspect, unexpected solutions to problems nobody foresaw will readily reveal themselves.
+This approach only works if the foundation is laid with context for shared consciousness.
+If everyone knows the reasons behind company or team initiatives in sufficient detail, this gives much-needed context and enough of a foundation for this approach to work.

 Context & Empowerment

 But context is fatal without empowerment.
 Likewise, empowerment is fatal without context.
-If teams grasp context and what needs to be done, they will soon become frustrated and begin to feel unimportant if they cannot change things.
-Conversely, being empowered without understanding context leads to making hasty and poor decisions.
+If teams know the context and what needs to be done, but don’t have the power to make the necessary changes, they will soon become frustrated and begin to feel unimportant.
+Conversely, being empowered without understanding context leads to hasty and poor decisions.

-While this balancing act of context and empowerment doesn’t necessarily show up in every organization, thanks to its simplicity and replicability, it can be used anywhere, in any business, and on any size team.
-With the right balance, investment by the PM in cultivating a knowledgeable, tuned in, and empowered team, projects, products, and initiatives have the best chance at making the most impact—where and when it matters most.
+This balancing act of context and empowerment, though not universally applicable, can be effectively implemented in any organization, business, or team size.
+With the right balance and investment by the PM in cultivating a knowledgeable, tuned-in, and empowered team, projects, products, and initiatives have the best chance at making the most impact—where and when it matters most.

 Enjoying this series so far?
 Stay tuned for the next installment about PMs and how they can set goals and scale their teams.